tgragnato/magnetico/README.md

 ![Flow of Operations](/doc/operations.svg)

 magnetico is the first autonomous (self-hosted) BitTorrent DHT search engine suite that is *designed for end-users*.
-The suite consists of two packages:
+The suite consists of a single binary with two components:

-- **magneticod:** is the daemon that crawls the BitTorrent DHT network in the background to discover info hashes and fetches metadata from the peers.
+- a crawler for the BitTorrent DHT network, which discovers info hashes and fetches metadata from the peers.
-- **magneticow:** is a lightweight web interface to search and to browse the torrents that its counterpart discovered.
+- a lightweight web interface for searching and browsing the torrents discovered by its counterpart.

-Both programs, combined together, allows anyone with a decent Internet connection to access the vast amount of torrents waiting to be discovered within the BitTorrent DHT space, *without relying on any central entity*.
+This allows anyone with a decent Internet connection to access the vast amount of torrents waiting to be discovered within the BitTorrent DHT space, *without relying on any central entity*.

 **magnetico** liberates BitTorrent from the yoke of centralised trackers & web-sites and makes it *truly decentralised*.
 Finally!